 Here are some tips for avoiding impulse buying during pregnancy.

 - Make a list of what you need before you go shopping and stick with what is on your list.
 If you see something that you would like to buy that is not on your list, don’t buy it right then.
 Write the item down on your list of things you would like to have.
 Put this item on your baby registry or buy it on another shopping trip.
 This will give you time to really think about whether or not you need this item, or if you were just having an impulsive moment.
 You may end up finding other things you want more and scratch this off your list.

 - Purchase a gift card with a set amount of money on it before you do your shopping.
 Make a list of the things you need and approximately how much money you would like to spend on each item.
 When you do your shopping, bring only your gift card and nothing else.
-This way you will be forced to stick within your budget.
+This way you will be forced to stick to your budget.
 If you do decide to cave and spend more money, you will have to drive home, get your credit card or checkbook, and then drive back to the store to buy your items.
 With all the inconvenience, you will most likely decide that whatever it was that you wanted could wait for another trip.

 - Don’t shop online if you have problems with impulse buying.
 Click, click, click and away goes the impulse shopping.
 Buying online is very convenient, but also very bad for impulse buying.
 If you are an impulse shopper, stick to shopping at the store for your items.